KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 5. `Razor Tool`_

-   Also selected with :kbd:`X`, or to cut at the point of the play head use "Shift-R".
+   Also selected with :kbd:`X`, or to cut at the point of the play head use :kbd:`Shift+R`.
 This allows a clip to be cut into two clips.

 6. `Spacer Tool`_